-Trait identification: Stems square columnar, much-branched, 50~70 cm long, nodes slightly swollen; Brittle and easily broken.
+Characters of herbs: Stems square columnar, much-branched, 50~70 cm long, nodes slightly swollen; Brittle and easily broken.
 Leaves opposite, petiole short or subsessile; Leaf blade shriveled, brittle, whole flattened lanceolate or ovate-lanceolate, 3~12 cm long, 2~5 cm wide, apex acuminate, base cuneate decurrent, entire or undulate.
 The upper surface is green, the lower surface is gray-green, and the two sides are smooth.
 Slight smell, very bitter taste.

 Pharmacological actions: ①.inhibitory effect on pneumococcus, staphylococcus aureus, Pseudomonas aeruginosa, bacillus dysenteriae, etc.; ②.improve the phagocytosis of white blood cells; ③.stop the mouse early pregnancy, middle pregnancy, late pregnancy and other different stages of pregnancy; ④.anti-inflammatory effects; ⑤.protective effects on the experimental myocardial injury; ⑥.anti-snake venom; ⑦.anti-tumor; ⑧.antipyretic; ⑨.sedative; ⑩.choleric, and other effects.